matthewcpaul/mcp/_work/ibm.md

 <div class="c-grid__half">
   <div></div>
   <article class="c-grid__mt c-text-format">
-    <p>We introduced “expertise cards” to the practices after the initial launch.
-We learned that people wanted to see real examples, success stories, and other additions from people within their own company.
+    <p>We learned that people wanted to see real examples, success stories, and other additions from people within their own company.
+So we introduced “expertise cards” to the practices after the initial launch.
 Anyone can contribute any of the three types of expertise — Methods, Stories, and Power Ups — which are tenant-specific, meaning they would be unique to any company using this web app.</p>
   </article>
 </div>
 <img class="c-media" src="../../images/ibm/agile-playbook-method.png" alt="Expertice cards contributed by users">